Mount Hood Drive

 While admiring the view we came across an older couple from Minnesota.
 They had a book called Reader’s Digest Most Scenic Drives in America.
 Their goal is to go to every drive in the book.
 They go somewhere every fall when vacation spots are less congested.
 Their enthusiasm was contagious.
 It is hard to describe in words the views and feelings I had that day — that’s why I take pictures.
 I hope they fulfilled their goal.
 I wish I could tell them how much of an impact they had on me and the start of my photography career.

+The road trip to Mount Hood started our travel journey.
 From this point on my husband and I travel as often as we can.
 Pretty much always to nature inspired scenic places.
 We have found traveling in September is ideal.
 Places are less crowded and the weather is still nice.

 We had a perfectly clear day the first day there.
 We liked the view so much we went back a second day and even though it was a cloudy day, the view was still beautiful.